-We are also committed to ensuring there is no slavery and human trafficking in our supply chains and require our suppliers to support this commitment in relation to their own employees, partners and
+We are also committed to ensuring there is no slavery and human trafficking in our supply chains and require our suppliers to support this commitment in relation to their own employees, partners and suppliers.
+You can read more about how we do this, along with how we ensure the protection of labour standards and human rights, as stipulated by the International Labor Organization (ILO) and the Universal Declaration of Human Rights (UDHR), in our Supplier's Code of Conduct at usborne-supplier-code-of-conduct.pdf.

 Supply Chain Policy - To ensure that all those in our supply chain comply with our values on human rights, we expect them to adhere to our Supplier's Code of Conduct (see link above).
-These means that they contractually agree to uphold these commitments and we have a programme in place to check periodically that they continue to do so.
+This means that they agree to uphold these commitments and we have a programme in place to check periodically that they continue to do so.